Reidsville High School

 Reidsville High School is a public high school located in Reidsville, North Carolina, serving students in the ninth through twelfth grade.
 It is in the Rockingham County Schools school district.

 History

 Reidsville High School was established in 1923, with the construction of the former Reidsville High School.
 The location of the current school opened in 1960, as Reidsville Senior High School.
-In 1999, the name was changed to Reidsville High School.
+In 1999, the school name was changed to Reidsville High School.

 Football team

-As of 2021, Reidsville High School's football team holds 23 state championships, the most of any school in North Carolina.
+Reidsville High School's football team has won 23 state championships, the most of any high school in North Carolina.